On the southeastern corner of Martha’s Vineyard, storms and sea-level rise reshape the coastline here on a daily basis.

 Nature watchers can sit back and observe many bird species, including sandpipers, piping plovers, terns and other shorebirds at the surf line, and ospreys hovering over the water’s surface, preparing to dive onto a fish.
 Poucha Pond contains marshes that offer habitat for great blue herons, egrets, migrating shorebirds, and ducks.

 Children can look for monarch butterflies as they feed on the flowers of the Northern Blazing Star before migrating south, while parents and caregivers scan for less dramatic appearing butterflies and moths such as mourning cloaks, sulphurs, and red admirals, which appear annually.
-And like the herons and egrets that congregate here to fish, saltwater anglers find Wasque a fine destination for striped bass and bluefish.
+Saltwater anglers find Wasque a fine destination for striped bass and bluefish.

 Memorial Day Weekend through Columbus Day Weekend: